alabecki/Defeasible-Conditional-Deontic-Logic-Solver/README.txt

 _________________________________________________________________________

 0. Installation
-To run the program, Python 3.x must be installed on the computer.
+To run the program, Python 3.x a computer must have Python 3.x installed.
 The program was written on Python 3.6 but may run correctly on older versions.
 It is recommended that the user should be using 3.4 or higher.
-The program can be opened in on the command-line in Windows or Bash in Linux.
+The program can be opened in on the command-line in Windows or Linux machine.

 In the command line, go to the directory in which you have placed the folder containing the program and type: